FarnoushAttarzadeh/ANOVA.py/README.md

 # ANOVA.py
-Correlation file is the first file, then the other ones are generated.
+Correlation file is the first file, then Slope files,